theguly/iris-doc-src/docs/source/development/hooks.rst

 ^^^^^

 There are 3 types of hooks.
  - ``On preload`` : Triggered before an object is processed and committed to database.
-Most of the time it is triggered right after a request is received, and the data associated with the hook is the request content itself.
+It is triggered right after a request is received, and the data associated with the hook is usually the request content itself.  **Most of the time modules should not subscribe to these hooks.**
  - ``On postload``: Triggered after an object is processed and committed to database.
-Most of the time it is triggered after IRIS processed the request and the data associated with the hook is a list of SqlAlchemy objects (such as IOC, Assets, etc).
+It is triggered after IRIS processed the request and the data associated with the hook is a usually a list of SqlAlchemy objects (such as IOC, Assets, etc).
  - ``Manual``: Triggered by manual action of a user.
 When a module subscribes to these hooks, it needs to provide a "menu option name" which will be display to users.
 When they click this option, the associated hook is triggered for this module only.

+.. admonition:: Careful
+   :class: warning

+   ``on_preload`` hooks must run synchronously, i.e not queued in RabbitMQ.
+This has for effects to effectively block the current user request until the module finishes the processing.
+We highly recommend to only use ``on_postload`` hooks for a better user experience.
+These hooks are transparent for users and rely on already verified and committed data.
+Handling ``on_preload`` hooks implies the data received is unsafe - directly coming from remote clients - and the module need to process the data as fast as possible.

+Subscribing and unsubscribing
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+Two methods are provided by ``IrisModuleInterface`` to subscribe and unsubscribe from hooks.
+  - ``register_to_hook`` (module_id: int, iris_hook_name: str, manual_hook_name: str = None, run_asynchronously: bool = True)
+  - ``deregister_from_hook`` (module_id: int, iris_hook_name: str)

+The registration method expects the following arguments:
+    - ``module_id`` : The ID of the calling module.
+This information is given by IRIS when the ``register_hooks`` methods is called.
+    - ``iris_hook_name``: The name of the hook to which subscribe.
+This must be one of the hook listed in the section below.
+    - ``manual_hook_name``: The name of the UI menu that is provided to users if the registration concerns a manual hook.
+If nothing is provided, IRIS will create a name composed as follows : ``<module_name>::<hook_name>``.
+This value is ignored if the signal is not manual.
+    - ``run_asynchronously``: Set to True (default) to run the module in a RabbitMQ task upon hook triggering.
+If set to False, the module is called immediately, which have for effect to effectively block the current user request until the module finishes.
+This is the behavior to use for ``on_preload`` hooks. **However**, we strongly recommend the use of ``on_postload`` hooks to prevent any unwanted (see warning section above).

+The deregistration method expects the following arguments:
+    - ``module_id`` : The ID of the calling module.
+This information is given by IRIS when the ``register_hooks`` methods is called.
+    - ``iris_hook_name``: The name of the hook to which unsubscribe.
+If the module is not subscribe to the specified hook the function returns without errors.

+Please see the `modules documentation <dev-module-main>`_ for more details on how to implement these methods.

 Available hooks